Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/features/possible-features/weather-systems.md

 ## July 21st, 2020 Livestream
 * Q&A: What do you think about a game mode with weather effects doing damage or slowing machines? https://clips.twitch.tv/ProudArbitraryClintmullinsPeanutButterJellyTime

+## March 24th, 2020 Livestream
+* Q&A: When are the Wind Turbines that Jace leaked coming? https://www.youtube.com/watch?v=nRMTYlLqiSc